+I'm a product designer based in Montréal and co-founder of Pragmatics Studio.
 I am fascinated by informal learning, speculative technology, and how the stories we tell ourselves can limit or expand our own futures.
 I exercise these passions in my practice as a designer, in my lectures and workshops as an educator, and in my ideas as a writer.

 In 2016, I completed the Interaction Design Program at the Copenhagen Institute of Interaction design.
 My projects have been exhibited in Amsterdam, Tokyo, Zagreb, Warsaw, and on the official Arduino blog.